oat-sa/taohub-articles/forge/tutorials/install-demo-items-model-and-packages.md

 Install demo items model and packages
 =====================================

 This files contained in this archive will be used during the IAEA 2013 conference in Tel Aviv.
-Please simply download the archives on your machine prior to the workshop.\
+Please simply download the archives on your machine prior to the workshop.<br/>

 The files to download are:

 1. The [Sample Item package](http://forge.taotesting.com/attachments/download/2621/TAO%202.5%20Sample%20item%20package.zip) containing the RDF files for the folder hierarchy and the sample items packages.